-Our department also offers 20-unit minors in dance, music, and theater, and our minors are compatible with any major in the College of Arts & Sciences, Management, Nursing, and Education.
-We also offer many classes that help students from all majors and minors fulfill their Core requirements.
+in dance, music, and theater are compatible with any major in the College of Arts & Sciences, Management, Nursing, and Education.
+The department offers many classes that help students from all majors and minors fulfill their Core requirements.

-Performance opportunities in department-sponsored ensembles or productions involving dance, music, and theater are open to all USF students, staff, faculty, and alumni, regardless of one's chosen major or minor or with previous experience with performing.
+Performance opportunities in our department-sponsored ensembles or productions involving dance, music, and theater are open to all USF students, staff, faculty, and alumni.